Brigham and Women's Hospital: History

+Rankings

+Brigham and Women's Hospital has consistently been recognized as a top hospital in the nation by U.S. News & World Report and in 2025 was ranked as the joint #1 hospital in Massachusetts, alongside Massachusetts General Hospital.

+In 2024, Brigham and Women’s Hospital was ranked first in the nation for obstetrics and gynecology for the third consecutive year and was ranked nationally in 12 specialties, including in diabetes & endocrinology (#2 in the nation), cancer (#4 in the nation), and rheumatology (#4 in the nation).

 Quality and safety

-In the early 1990s, BWH pioneered Computerized Physician Order Entry (CPOE) to prevent medication errors.
+In the early 1990s, BWH pioneered computerized physician order entry to prevent medication errors.
 BWH has received patient safety awards for its electronic Medication Administration Record (eMAR) and barcoding system, which places barcodes on patients' medications, name bands, and nurses' badges.
-A nurse scans all three barcodes before administering a medication to ensure that each patient receives the correct medication and dosage at the correct time.

-The orthopedic surgery department focused on patients' satisfaction for those who received knee and hip replacements.
-Leaders in the department included John Wright, Mary Anne Kenyon, and Carolyn Beagan, but they gave little attention to holding costs down.

 Research

-In 2013, the BWH Biomedical Research Institute (BRI) received $630 million in research support from all sources.
-For over a decade, it has been one of the two hospitals receiving the most National Institutes of Health (NIH) funding among independent hospitals in the United States.
-It employs over 3,300 researchers.

 BRI has worked on regenerative medicine, designing nanoparticles to attack different cancer types and starting a clinical trial for a type of Alzheimer's disease vaccine.
 BWH research also includes population studies including the Nurses' Health Study and Physicians' Health Study.

-The 21st century has seen dramatic shifts in the diagnostic and therapeutic approach to lung carcinomas, beginning with the discovery of epidermal growth factor receptor (EGFR) mutations and their role in directing management with targeted tyrosine kinase inhibitors.
-Since 2003, this has reshaped the approach at BWH's molecular diagnostic testing center.

 In 2017, the hospital began the first human clinical trials to reverse the aging process using NAD+.
 The trials are headed by biologist David Andrew Sinclair.

 In 2019, BWH opened the Brigham Preventive Genomics Clinic, becoming one of the first hospitals in the United States to offer DNA sequencing, reporting, and interpretation of disease-associated genes to healthy patients seeking to reduce their risk of future disease.